waste-of-kindergarten/xpython37-v0.1/python/Doc/howto/logging-cookbook.rst

 includes a working socket receiver which can be used as a starting point for you to adapt in your own applications.

-You could also write your own handler which uses the :class:`~multiprocessing.Lock` class from the :mod:`multiprocessing` module to serialize access to the file from your processes.
+If you are using a recent version of Python which includes the :mod:`multiprocessing` module, you could write your own handler which uses the :class:`~multiprocessing.Lock` class from this module to serialize access to the file from your processes.
 The existing :class:`FileHandler` and subclasses do not make use of :mod:`multiprocessing` at present, though they may do so in the future.
 Note that at present, the :mod:`multiprocessing` module does not provide